kataras/iris/README.md

 - Star the project, will help you to follow the upcoming features.
 - [Donate](https://github.com/kataras/iris/blob/master/DONATIONS.md), if you can afford any cost.
 - Write an article about Iris or even post a Tweet.
+- Do Pull Requests on the [iris-contrib](https://github.com/iris-contrib) organisation's repositories, like book and examples.

 If you are interested in contributing to the Iris project, please see the document [CONTRIBUTING](https://github.com/kataras/iris/blob/master/.github/CONTRIBUTING.md).